 #2 – Double Entry Accounting

-The double entry accounting method is a fundamental concept which drives the contemporary bookkeeping and accounting techniques.
-It is built on the basic premise that every financial transaction has the equal and opposite impact on at least two different accounts.
-It is the underlying concept for the accounting equation – Total Assets = Total Liabilities + Shareholders’ Equity.
+The double-entry accounting method is a fundamental concept that drives contemporary bookkeepingBookkeepingBookkeeping is the day-to-day documentation of a company’s financial transactions.
+These transactions include purchases, sales, receipts, and payments. and accounting techniques.
+It is built on the fundamental premise that every financial transaction has an equal and opposite impact on at least two different accounts.
+The accounting equation’s underlying concept is Total Assets = Total Liabilities + Shareholders’ Equity.

 This article has been a guide to what is T-Account.
 Here we explain its examples, format, and related terminologies in detailed manner.
 You may also find some useful accounting articles below –